 The Seita Scholarship requires that students participate in the Seita Scholars Program and is only offered to fall semester admits to WMU.

-- Qualify for the Educational Training Voucher (ETV) (see for example, Michigan's ETV program). - WESTERN MICHIGAN UNIVERSITY - Be admitted to Western Michigan University as a first-time freshman or transfer student. - Apply for the Seita Scholars Program.
+- Qualify for the Educational Training Voucher (ETV) - Submit the Free Application for Federal Student Aid (FAFSA)

+- Be admitted to Western Michigan University as a first-time freshman or transfer student.

+- WESTERN MICHIGAN UNIVERSITY

+- Apply for the Seita Scholars Program.